 The Goethe National Museum organizes different exhibitions based on themes that are relevant to Goethe’s day including objects from his collections.
 It is situated next to Goethe's Home and contains exhibition rooms, storage rooms and study rooms.

 Modelled on the Petit Trianon in the Park of Versailles, Grand Duchess Sophie had the oldest literature archive in Germany built to preserve handwritten manuscripts by Goethe and Schiller.
 The stocks in the library are available for research purposes – either in the original or as a copy on film.

 In April 2019, because of the 100th anniversary of the founding of the Bauhaus, the new bauhaus museum weimar will open at Stéphane-Hessel-Platz in Weimar.
 The former Bauhaus Museum has been closed since January of 2018.

 The sumptuous rooms are just as impressive as the collection of first-class European art spanning the period from the Middle Ages and the Reformation to the beginning of the twentieth century.
 The building was once the seat of government and residence of dukes and grand dukes.

 Anna Amalia had the ‘Green Palace’ turned into a library comprising a unique combination of books, an art collection and architecture.
 The Rococo Hall is especially famous.
 After the library was hit by a devastating fire in September 2004, it was reopened in December 2007 as the jewel of Weimar's...

-The Neues Museum will be part of the quarters of the "Topography of Modernity", which will be created between classical Weimar and the NS-Gauforum.
-A permanent exhibition will be dedicated to the pioneers of the Bauhaus from April 2019.
+The Neues Museum is part of the quarters of the "Topography of Modernity" between Classical Weimar and the NS-Gauforum.
+A permanent exhibition is dedicated to the pioneers of Modernism.